-The IV&V analysis level, determined from a criticality analysis and risk assessment process usually dictates the effort invested and the type of activities performed [2] e.g. a comprehensive analysis would require using formal techniques in addition to a broader set of analysis techniques, whereas the so-called lightweight formal methods can be applied at less critical levels to maintain rigor.
-It is especially valuable to evaluate requirements readiness, since requirements errors are most often responsible for software failures and they are the most expensive to correct when not discovered early in the development lifecycle [3].
 One of the main benefits of using formal techniques is that it provides a clearer and more confident assessment of the readiness level.
 However, in practice, formal techniques are mainly applied to critical elements while the rest of the analysis is comparatively less rigorous.
-Consequently, the readiness evaluation of an artifact is fuzzy and it may be quantified using engineering judgment.
+Consequently, the readiness evaluation of an artifact is fuzzy and it may be quantified using engineering judgement.

 We use Bayesian networks (BBN) to assess the readiness level of software artifacts, specifically requirements specifications by combining evidence from diverse sources.
-The overall approach is to first build an annotated process model which describes the IV&V process being used, the entities involved in the process and their respective properties.
-Thereafter we build the BBN structure semi-automatically from the process model to encode the case for readiness i.e. the rationale with which the analyst can argue whether an artifact is ready at the desired level (Sections 2 and 3).
+The overall approach is to first build an annotated process model which describes the requirements analysis process, the entities involved in the process and their respective properties.
+Thereafter we build the BBN structure semiautomatically from the process model to encode the case for readiness i.e. the rationale with which the analyst can argue whether an artifact is ready at the desired level (Sections 2) and 3).
 The BBN numerical specification is generated from elicitation, empirical data and from metrics applied to the artifacts.
 We characterize readiness in terms of the generic properties desired from requirements specifications and describe how to quantify it as a conditional probability distribution (Section 4).
-To illustrate our methodology, we apply it to software requirements specifications for two real example systems (1) a fault protection system of the Cassini deep space probe, and (2) the non-volatile memory management module for a real-time space system (Section 5).
+To illustrate our methodology, we apply it to software requirements specifications for two real example systems (1) a fault protection system of a space probe, and (2) the non-volatile memory management module for a second aero-space system (Section 5).